Mobile ecommerce, or mcommerce, allows for making purchases on your smartphone or a tablet, wherever and whenever you want.

 Ecommerce is a broader term, referring to selling and buying online, on all devices.
 Mobile commerce, or mcommerce, focuses on buying and selling goods via mobile devices such as smartphones and tablets.

 By 2024, there will most likely be over 187 million active mobile shoppers in the US alone

 In 2020, smartphone users spent 24 additional minutes daily on their mobile phones, compared to 2019.
-In 2022, they will add another 7 minutes a day on average, amounting to 7:38 hours in total.
 It’s a lot of time.